anthonylangsworth/OrderBot/doc/Development.md

 ```

 Key points:
-1. `CommandsModule` refers to a class that derives from `InteractionModuleBase<SocketInteractionContext>`.
+1. `CommandsModule` refers to a class derived from `InteractionModuleBase<SocketInteractionContext>`.
 There are currently three:
     1. `AdminCommandsModule`, which handles administrative commands like audit and role management.
     2. `CarrierMovementCommandsModule`, which handles commands to ignore or track carrier movements.
-    3. `ToDoListCommandsModule`, which handlings viewing the To-Do list, supporting minor factions and adding goals.
+    3. `ToDoListCommandsModule`, which handles viewing the To-Do list, supporting minor factions and adding goals.
 2. The `InteractionService` provided by Discord.Net provides a nice wrapper over manually parsing and handling commands.

 `Client_InteractionCreated` in [BotHostedService](../../../tree/main/src/OrderBot/Discord/BotHostedService.cs) provides the following:
-1. Creates a `IServiceScope` so scoped DI services can be returned and cleaned up.
+1. Creates an `IServiceScope` so scoped DI services can be returned and cleaned up.
 2. Adds a logging scope with common details such as the user, guild and command details.
 This is done here and not in `BaseCommandsModule<T>` so errors captured here are logged with the same scope.
 3. Shows an access denied-style error messages for unmet preconditions.
 4. Logs details of other errors and exceptions.